Beach Teqball Championship To Be Held In October - UrduPoint

 Beach Teqball Championship To Be Held In October

-President of Sindh Teqball Association (STA) and Vice President of Pakistan Teqball Federation Khalid Jamil Shamsi on Friday said that the Beach Teqball Championship would be played on Karachi beach on October this year
+President of Sindh Teqball Association (STA) and Vice President of Pakistan Teqball Federation Khalid Jamil Shamsi has said that the Beach Teqball Championship would be played on Karachi beach in October this year

-KARACHI, (APP - UrduPoint / Pakistan Point News - 6th Aug, 2021 ) :President of Sindh Teqball Association (STA) and Vice President of Pakistan Teqball Federation Khalid Jamil Shamsi on Friday said that the Beach Teqball Championship would be played on Karachi beach on October this year.
+KARACHI, (APP - UrduPoint / Pakistan Point News - 9th Aug, 2021 ) :President of Sindh Teqball Association (STA) and Vice President of Pakistan Teqball Federation Khalid Jamil Shamsi has said that the Beach Teqball Championship would be played on Karachi beach in October this year.

 The championship would be played in collaboration with Embassy of Hungary in Islamabad, according to a communique here.

-Khalid said that renowned footballer Ronaldinho, the brand ambassador of Teqball would soon visit Pakistan.
+Khalid said that renowned footballer Ronaldinho, who was the brand ambassador of Teqball would soon visit Pakistan.

+He said that the Teqball game was becoming popular in Pakistan particularly in Sindh.

 He further said that President of Pakistan Teqball Federation Mian Absar Ali would also visit Karachi to address a press conference for shedding light on the promising future of the Teqball game in the country.